Aviation/Century station

 Aviation/Century station is an elevated light rail station on the C and K lines of the Los Angeles Metro Rail system.
 It is located alongside Aviation Boulevard above its intersection with Century Boulevard, located in the Westchester neighborhood of Los Angeles.

-Construction on the station was completed with the rest of the initial line in late 2022, but its opening was delayed to November 3, 2024 due to construction on the LAX Automated People Mover and the LAX/Metro Transit Center.
+Construction on the station was completed with the rest of the initial line in late 2022, but its opening was delayed to November 3, 2024 due to construction on SkyLink and the LAX/Metro Transit Center.
 Aviation/Century is the second-newest station in the Los Angeles Metro Rail system after LAX/Metro Transit Center, which opened on June 6, 2025.

-The Santa Fe's Century railroad bridge was demolished on July 25, 2014, to make way for the station.
+The BNSF's Century railroad bridge was demolished on July 25, 2014, to make way for the station.

 Service

 Connections

-As of 6 June 2025, the following connections are available:
+As of 15 January 2026, the following connections are available: